dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1938: Economic growth stems from job creation.
+### T1938: Job creation and economic growth come from investment.

 |Support|
 |---|